 Rega Elex-R (2014)

 The Rega Elex-R spent five years as our favourite stereo amplifier costing less than a grand – that's longer than the time spent in office by certain US Presidents.
 Its last What Hi-Fi?
 Award was collected in 2018, but even since then it has remained a reference component here thanks to its articulate and inherently musical performance.
-The Elex-R is sure to be an amp searched for by hi-fi enthusiasts for decades to come.
+While it's now been superseded by the new Elex Mk4, the Elex-R is sure to be an amp searched for by hi-fi enthusiasts for decades to come.

 MORE: Rega Elex-R review